Some characterization results on classical and free Poisson thinning: Introduction

 Let $X_1, X_2, \ldots$ be a sequence of i.i.d.
 Bernoulli$(p)$ random variables, $p \in (0, 1)$.
 Let $S_n = \sum_{i = 1}^n X_i$ denote the number of successes in $n$ trials.
 Then, obviously, $S_n$ and $n - S_n$, the number of failures, are not independent.
 However, if we consider an independent Poisson$(\lambda)$ number $N$ of trials, then $S_N$ and $N - S_N$ become independent.
 In fact, they are Poisson distributed with parameters $\lambda p$ and $\lambda(1 - p)$, respectively.
 This result from elementary probability is known as \textit{Poisson thinning} and is of great importance in the theory of Poisson point processes (see, e.g., the book \cite{last2017lectures}).

-In Theorem~\ref{thm:conv_classical} below, we note the following (loosely stated) converse of this fact: Let $N$ be a non-negative integer-valued random variable and suppose that $X_1, X_2, \ldots$ are i.i.d and independent of $N$.
+In Theorem~\ref{thm:conv_classical} below, we note the following (loosely stated) converse of this fact: Let $N$ be a non-negative integer-valued random variable and suppose that $X_1, X_2, \ldots$ are i.i.d. and independent of $N$.
 For the independence of $S_N$ and $N - S_N$ to hold, (a) $N$ must be Poisson when it is known that $X_1$ is Bernoulli, (b) $X_1$ must be Bernoulli when it is known that $N$ is Poisson.
 Also, as noted in Proposition~\ref{prop:conv_classical} below, for $S_N$ to be Poisson, (a) $N$ must be Poisson when it is known that $X_1$ is Bernoulli, (b) $X_1$ must be Bernoulli when it is known that $N$ is Poisson.

 We then ask if something similar holds in Voiculescu's free probability theory.
-The answer turns out to be yes but with some caveats.
-See Proposition~\ref{prop:thinning_free} and Section~\ref{sec:conv_free}.
-The free analogue of Poisson thinning turns up naturally as a high-dimensional asymptotic version of Cochran's theorem from multivariate statistics on the ``Wishart-ness'' of quadratic functions of Gaussian random matrices.
+The answer turns out to be yes.
+We first consider a free probability analogue of Poisson thinning for which characterization results analogous to the classical case hold, although with a restriction that the rate of the relevant \fpois{} variable must be $1$ (see Proposition~\ref{prop:thinning_free} and Section~\ref{sec:conv_free}).
+This \fpois{} thinning procedure turns up naturally as a high-dimensional asymptotic version of Cochran's theorem from multivariate statistics on the ``Wishart-ness'' of quadratic functions of Gaussian random matrices.
 This connection is elaborated in Section~\ref{sec:cochran}.
-The characterisation results we prove on free Poisson thinning yield characterisation results on the asymptotic freeness of such quadratic functions.
+The characterization results we prove on \fpois{} thinning yield characterization results on the asymptotic freeness of such quadratic functions.
 See Proposition~\ref{prop:asymptotic_cochran_backward_gen}.
+In course of this, we prove a free probability analogue of Craig's theorem from multivariate statistics on the independence of quadratic functions of Gaussian random matrices.

-Finally, one can thin a Poisson random variable into more than two independent Poisson random variables using a categorical random variable instead of a Bernoulli.
-In Section~\ref{sec:more_than_two}, we discuss the free probability analogue of this and extend the characterisation results to this setting.
+One can thin a Poisson random variable into more than two independent Poisson random variables using a categorical random variable instead of a Bernoulli.
+In Section~\ref{sec:more_than_two}, we extend our characterization results to this setting and also discuss the corresponding free probability analogue.

+Finally, in Section~\ref{sec:other_versions}, we consider another variant of free Poisson thinning which does not have the restriction that the rate of the relevant \fpois{} variable must be $1$, and prove a characterization result for this variant.
+We also mention another possible variant of \fpois{} thinning, suggested by one of the anonymous referees, which too does not have the restriction mentioned above.
+However, these versions do not seem have interesting random matrix connections as the first one.

 We begin by recalling in Section~\ref{sec:prelim} some basic concepts from free probability.